Fishgate/privatecollectionswp/htdocs/wp-content/plugins/wordpress-seo/readme.txt

 WordPress itself only shows canonical link elements on single pages, WordPress SEO makes it output canonical link elements everywhere.
 Google has recently announced they would also use `rel="next"` and `rel="prev"` link elements in the `head` section of your paginated archives, this plugin adds those automatically, see [this post](https://yoast.com/rel-next-prev-paginated-archives/ title="rel=next & rel=prev for paginated archives") for more info.

 = XML Sitemaps =
-WordPress SEO has the most advanced XML Sitemaps functionality in any WordPress plugin.
+Yoast's WordPress SEO plugin has the most advanced XML Sitemaps functionality in any WordPress plugin.
 Once you check the box, it automatically creates XML sitemaps and notifies Google & Bing of the sitemaps existence.
 These XML sitemaps include the images in your posts & pages too, so that your images may be found better in the search engines too.

 These XML Sitemaps will even work on large sites, because of how they're created, using one index sitemap that links to sub-sitemaps for each 1,000 posts.
 They will also work with custom post types and custom taxonomies automatically, while giving you the option to remove those from the XML sitemap should you wish to.